 Chemical pneumonia, with initial symptoms of shortness of breath, decreased exercise tolerance, and respiratory distress, is a serious toxic response to inhaled oil mist and may continue to worsen after removal from exposure.
 Other effects include eye and skin irritation.
-The OSHA permissible exposure limit is 5 mg/m3.
+The Occupational Safety and Health Administration (OSHA) permissible exposure limit is 5 mg/m3.

 Particulate refers to any matter with size characteristics that allow collection by a filter during air testing.
-(This would include oil mist.)
+This would include oil mist.
 NFPA specifies that the filter retain particulate 0.3 micron and higher in size.
-Particles of 10 microns (0.0004") can penetrate deep into the lung.
-Particulate alone may cause irritation of eyes, skin, throat, and upper respiratory system.
+Particles of 10 microns (0.0004") can penetrate deep into the lungs.
+Particulate may cause irritation of eyes, skin, throat, and upper respiratory system.